Bethany History

 -

 September 14 – The Church Council votes to reject a vaccine passport policy on the grounds of partiality and discrimination, so no believer would be denied worship and fellowship.
-The safety guidelines in place from June will continue to be followed.

 -